 1. When is the best time to travel to Costa Rica?

-Travelers can visit Costa Rica any time of the year.
+Costa Rica any time of the year.
 Temperatures are relatively consistent year round, comfortably warm in the highlands and hot along the coasts.
-There are two distinct seasons based on typical rainfall, the wet and dry season.
+Understanding Costa Rica weather by month helps visitors plan accordingly, as there are two distinct seasons based on typical rainfall, the wet and dry season.

 Dry Season: December - April (The Caribbean side experiences a dry season during Sept/Oct as well)